AbnerHqC/GaitSet/README.md

 excluding  identical-view cases.

 #### Fast
-With 8 NVIDIA 1080TI GPUs, It only takes **7 minutes** to conduct an evaluation on [OU-MVLP](http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html) which contains 133,780 sequences and average 70 frames per sequence.
+With 8 NVIDIA 1080TI GPUs, it only takes **7 minutes** to conduct an evaluation on [OU-MVLP](http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html) which contains 133,780 sequences and average 70 frames per sequence.